 - Selecting the Right Container

-Choose a 6-10 inch deep container with width size of your choice based on the space available indoors.
+Choose a 6-10 inch deep container; width can be your choice based on the space available indoors.
 The right depth in your chosen container ensures your onion roots increase in size and quality.
 Bottle onion gardens are popular for their novelty and attractive looks.

 - Soil Preparation & Water Management